Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 15: Unyielding Saint

 You are an unstoppable force for your cause.
-You have Immunity to the Paralyzed and Stunned conditions, you cannot unwillingly gain the Prone or Unconscious conditions, and you cannot be forcefully moved against your will.
+You have :dmg-imm: Immunity to the Paralyzed and Stunned conditions, you cannot unwillingly gain the Prone or Unconscious conditions, and you cannot be forcefully moved against your will.

 ### Level 20: Exalted Champion

 Your presence on the field of battle is an inspiration to those dedicated to your cause.
-As a Bonus Action, you can gain the following benefits for 10 minutes:
+As a :rsc-b: Bonus Action, you can gain the following benefits for 10 minutes:

-***Damage Resistance.*** You gain resistance to Bludgeoning, Piercing and Slashing damage.
+***Damage Resistance.*** You have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-pier: Piercing and :dmg-slsh: Slashing damage.

 ***Regal Presence.*** When a creature starts its turn within 10 feet of you, you can force it to make a Wisdom saving throw against your spell save DC.
-On a failed save, it takes 10 Psychic damage and has the Prone condition and cannot stand up.
-At the end of each of its turns, the creature can repeat this save, ending the effect preventing it from removing the Prone condition from itself on a successful save, and taking 10 Psychic damage on a failed save.
+On a failed save, it takes 10 :dmg-psychic: Psychic damage and has the ^^Prone^^ condition and cannot stand up.
+At the end of each of its turns, the creature can repeat this save, ending the effect preventing it from removing the ^^Prone^^ condition from itself on a successful save, and taking 10 :dmg-psychic: Psychic damage on a failed save.

 Once you use this feature, you cannot use it again until you finish a Long Rest, or you expend a level 5 spell slot to use it again.